AdamRalph123/Car-talk/README.md

 - **Sign in**

-    - When users sign in they will be asked for their username and passowrd and if enetered incorrectly they will be notified there also a remember me button if they user wants to have thir username and password saved.
+    - When users sign in they will be asked for their username and passowrd and if enetered incorrectly they will be notified.
+There is also a remember me button if they user wants to have their username and password saved.

     ![screenshot](assets/screenshots/sign%20in%20page%20features.png)